pihiwatari/SSG-template/projects/sample-project.md

 ![Yuta's dish n°1](/static/img/whatsapp-image-2021-09-20-at-9.21.53-pm-2-.jpeg "Can't remember the name, but it is fried fish and it was delicious!")

+Can't remember the name, but it is fried fish and it was delicious!

 ![A table with beer, fried fish and salad.](/static/img/whatsapp-image-2021-09-20-at-9.21.53-pm-1-.jpeg "We got even more goodies!")

+We got even more goodies!

 After the main dish and some dessert (mochis), we chatted for a couple of hours about how their project was going, and then they ask us to create an interior design concept for them, to which we agreed.
 I was given the task to make some renders that begin with the 2D layout, my wife [@nebu_hime](https://www.instagram.com/nebu_hime/?hl=es-la) was responsible for that part.